MicrosoftDocs/Virtualization-Documentation/windowscontainers/community/contribute_to_docs.md

 ## Create your new file ##
 You want to create a file named my_new_content.md in the reference section.

 First you'll want to make a new markdown file.
 There are a number of ways to do this and a number of tools you can use.
-I've been using the CodeWriter metro app or Notepad but MarkdownPad or Notepad++ are also great.
+I've been using the CodeWriter metro app or Notepad but [MarkdownPad](http://www.markdownpad.com/ "http://www.markdownpad.com/") or [Notepad++](http://notepad-plus-plus.org/ "http://notepad-plus-plus.org/") are also great.

 Open your editor of choice and make a new file.
 Name it my_new_content.md and save it to /windowscontainers/reference

+Add your new file to the TOC.

+For this example, open /windowscontainers/reference/TOC.csv

+and add the line:

+	**,my_new_content.md

+To fully understand these seemingly arbitrary steps, read folder and file structure.
+Otherwise, skip that section.

 ### Folder/File structure ###

 The documentation website's structure matches the git folder structure.
 Looking inside the HyperV repository, the folder structure should look a bit like this:

 	HyperV